Chipboard Flooring Sheets

 So each tongue and groove design floor board can attach to one on the “tongue” side and one other on the “groove” side, thus creating a strong and durable flooring surface, perfect for loft flooring and kitchens.

-Tongue and Groove Chipboard Flooring Specifications
+Chipboard Tongue and Groove Flooring Key Features

 • Considered to be a very strong and safe flooring solution